_ Virginia Tech 21FA He foundation lab : be a hoarder like me

 03. Para-Market

-Students collaborate with their peers in bigger teams (4, 5, or 6).
-They are asked to reuse and upcycle all designed objects and drawings from previous exercises to fill a physically constructed parafictional market.
-The presentation connects the digital model space, physical model space, and presentation space through a live stream interface.
-The studio rethinks upcycle in architecture and design discourse through a new representation format by exchanging the front-of-house presentation and the back-of-house production.
+Students collaborate in larger teams of four to six.
+They reuse and upcycle all objects and drawings produced in earlier exercises to construct a physically built parafictional market.
+The presentation connects digital model space, physical model space, and exhibition space through a live stream interface.
+By exchanging front of house presentation with back of house production, the studio reframes upcycling within architectural and design discourse and proposes a new format of representation.